appreciated/vaadin-app-layout/.github/ISSUE_TEMPLATE/question.md

 ---

 **What is it you are trying to archive?**
-A clear and concise description of what the bug is.
+A clear and concise description of what you are trying to archive.